Walking through northern Taiwan: A journey to deepen understanding of Taiwan through new encounters

 画像

 Yo-Ling's grandmother, 90 years old.
-She spoke of her memories of her time under Japanese rule and her work as a tailor for American customers after the war.
+She spoke of her memories of her time under Japanese rule and her work as a tailor for the families of American military officers and businessmen after the war.
 While the Japanese education system was strict, she saw it as a positive aspect.
-She spoke in comparison to the adults who came from China under postwar Kuomintang rule.
+She did not speak positively about KMT government who came from China after the war.

-She also seemed to have a positive impression of America at the time.
-This was likely due to the fact that working for Americans was a way to earn a high salary, especially in the impoverished social conditions under the Kuomintang regime.
-While there were certainly incidents and accidents involving American soldiers at the time, she said she had no recollection of them.
-She speculates that this was due to the fact that many citizens were struggling to make ends meet in their poverty.
+She also seemed to have a positive impression of the American families she made clothes for at the time.
+This was likely due to the fact that working for Americans was a way to earn a high salary, especially in the impoverished social conditions under the KMT regime.
+While there were certainly incidents and accidents involving American soldiers at the time, such as the murder of Taiwanese father Liu Ziran by an American military officer, she said she had no recollection of them.
+She did, however, have vivid childhood memories of the Taipei Aid Raid when the United States bombed her neighborhood in 1945.

-Meanwhile, Taiwanese society was under martial law at the time, and amid a reign of terror characterized by unjust oppression and extrajudicial executions, the United States "prioritized Taiwan's stability as a bastion of anti-communism over human rights issues."
+During the Cold War era, Taiwanese society was under martial law suffering under a reign of terror characterized by unjust oppression and extrajudicial executions.
+The United States "prioritized Taiwan's stability as a bastion of anti-communism," despite widespread human rights abuses.

 画像